 38-credit Technical Diploma

 Paramedics provide emergency pre-hospital care to those experiencing a medical emergency such as illness, injury or trauma.
-They are a key member of the paramedic team as they administer advanced life support at critical times.
-In the Paramedic Technician diploma program, develop skills in emergency medical systems and paramedic principles; patient assessment; pharmacology, anatomy and physiology; paramedic respiratory and cardiac management; pre-hospital treatment and care; EMS operations; and caring for special populations.
+In the diploma program, develop skills in emergency medical systems and paramedic principles; patient assessment; pharmacology, anatomy and physiology; paramedic respiratory and cardiac management; pre-hospital treatment and care; EMS operations; and caring for special populations.

 - Graduates are eligible for national certification and Wisconsin licensure as an EMT-Paramedic through examination upon completion of the diploma program.